HeadphoneCairn/Roudi/README.md

 - https://blokas.io/midiboy/software/1/
 - https://blokas.io/midiboy/upload/1/

+I use Microsoft VS Code as my editor.
+It has an Arduino extension that you can configure to run with its bundled Arduino CLI.

 ## Debugging and configuration DEFINEs

 **Roudi.h** contains several DEFINEs that can be enabled or disabled to control Roudi's configuration.